 Shirley Jackson’s We Have Always Lived in the Castle

-This review first appeared on Fourth & Sycamore.
 “My name is Mary Katherine Blackwood.
 I am eighteen years old, and I live with my sister Constance.
-I… Read more “Shirley Jackson’s We Have Always Lived in the Castle”
+I have often thought that with any luck at… Read more “Shirley Jackson’s We Have Always Lived in the Castle”

 Ray Bradbury’s Something Wicked This Way Comes

-This essay first appeared on Fourth & Sycamore.
-No writer has ever understood the sad, strange, ecstatic wonder of midwestern childhood like Ray Bradbury.
-The curious freedoms… Read more “Ray Bradbury’s Something Wicked This Way Comes”
+No writer has ever understood the sad, strange, ecstatic wonder of Midwestern childhood like Ray Bradbury.
+The curious freedoms granted us away from cities, the teetering inner… Read more “Ray Bradbury’s Something Wicked This Way Comes”

 A Review of The Girl Who Slept with God by Val Brelinski